THE VOLGA GERMANS IN PORTLAND

 Portrait photograph of the Heimbigner Family.
 Mary is shown seated to the far right.

-Some evidence shows that Mary married a man named Maier (Meyer or Meier?) and she died in California about 1936.
+Some evidence suggests that Mary married a man named Maier (Meyer or Meier?), and she passed away in California around 1936.

 Sources